Deaf Parenting

 Families often interact with systems that influence their experiences – education, healthcare, services, and social environments.

-Deaf Parenting explores how these systems can support or create barriers, and how families adapt, advocate, and navigate these realities in everyday life.
+Deaf Parenting explores how these systems can support or create barriers for Deaf parents and their children, and how families adapt, advocate, and navigate these realities in everyday life.

 A Lived Experience Perspective

-Deaf Parenting is grounded in lived experience with a Deaf-led family.
+Deaf Parenting is grounded in lived experience within a Deaf-led family.

-It reflects real family life, shaped by Deaf identity, communication, and the realities of navigating environments that may not always recognise diverse needs.
-These experiences are shared to support understanding, connection, and awareness across communities.
+It shows real family life, shaped by Deaf identity, communication, and the realities of navigating environments that may not always recognise diverse needs.

-Truth vs Assumptions reflections explore common beliefs about Deaf parenting and gently reveal the lived realities behind them.
+Truth vs Assumptions stories explore common beliefs about Deaf parenting and reveal the lived realities behind them.